-The applicant has submitted the Limited Engineering Geologic and Geotechnical Engineering Exploration, dated February 18, 2004, prepared by Robertson Geotechnical Inc. which addresses the geologic conditions on the site.
+The applicant has submitted the Updated Limited Engineering Geologic and Geotechnical Engineering Report, dated December 21, 2007 and the Limited Engineering Geologic and Geotechnical Engineering Exploration, dated February 18, 2004, both prepared by Robertson Geotechnical Inc. which addresses the geologic conditions on the site.